-Upon the completion of investigation, the commission deliberates opinions and evidence submitted.
-Based on the deliberation results, it recommends corrective measures or issues official opinions on the complaints or the relevant laws, institutions, and policies.
+Upon the completion of investigation, the commission makes a deliberation based on opinions and investigation result submitted.
+With the deliberation results, it recommends corrective measures or issues official opinions on the complaints or the relevant laws, institutions, and policies.

 Notification